chris1111/Beta-Access-Software-Utility/README.md

 Beta Access Software Utility|Working from macOS Mojave 10.14 to macOS Ventura 13

 - [x] Gatekeeper ans SIP security must be disable before using this app.
-- to enroll in the Beta Software program from Apple.
-You will have the following choices:
+- Program to enroll in the Beta Software program from Apple.

+You will have the following choices: ⬇︎